marcduiker/azure-functions-university/lessons/PowerShell/http/http-lesson-powershell.md

     > ❔ **Question** - What is the response when you use an empty `name` property?

-## 4. Adding a new function for POST requests
+## 4. Changing the name of the Request parameter

 Instead of using the `Request` as the name of the parameters in your script, you can change this for something that is more descriptive for your script.
 This is also very useful if you have more than one input binding.
 It will not have any impact on the user input.